jchai002/choir-justice-supplies/au/en/ooma-office-for-wework-faq.markdown

 ## Can I port my phone number to Ooma Office for WeWork?

-Ooma Office for WeWork allows established businesses like yours to port (transfer) existing phone numbers to their accounts for free.
+Ooma Office for WeWork allows businesses to port (transfer) existing phone numbers to their accounts for free.
 Porting numbers can take anywhere from one to three weeks (depending on your current carrier) from the date that the port is requested.
 You will need to retain your phone number until the porting process is complete.
-While you wait, you can still use your Ooma service by forwarding calls from your current phone provider to your temporary Ooma number.
+While you wait, you can still use your Ooma service by forwarding calls from your current phone provider to Ooma.

 ## What is the porting process like?